spatie/typescript-transformer/docs/usage/using-transformers.md

 );
 ```

-A `MissingSymbolsCollection` will contain links to other types.
-The package will replace these links with correct TypeScript types.
+A `MissingSymbolsCollection` will contain references to other types.
+The package will replace these references with correct TypeScript types.

 Consider the following class as an example: